nexient-llc/dupe-tf-aws-wrapper_module-remote_dev_instance/README.md

 ## Overview

 This module creates a set of EC2 instances which each mount a user directory from a shared EFS volume.
-Users are created from a user name and an SSH public key.
+Users are created from a list of user names and SSH public keys defined in the `user_list` variable; one instance is created for each user name.
 The instances are intended for use in a hybrid local/cloud development environment, moving the IDE (IntelliJ IDEA or Visual Studio Code) and docker container runtime to the remote instance so that the local machine is not overloaded.
-The connection between local and remote is done via SSH.
+The connection between local and remote is done via SSH (required by IntelliJ and VSCode).
+Instances do not receive a public IP address and connections are restricted to the CIDR blocks defined by the `ingress_cidr_blocks` list in the `security_groups` variable.
+Connection to that may require a VPN is the CIDR block is part of that VPN.
+Connection can also be accomplished via AWS SSM sessions using the `AWS-StartPortForwardingSession` document.

+User data is stored in a shared EFS volume where each user's data is mounted in their instance under `/projects` and linked to from the `ubuntu` user's home directory as `~/projects`.
+This data is retained even if their instance is deleted (by remiving their entry from the `user_lsit` variable).
+If a user with the same name is added later, the data will be available at the mount point (provided the entire stack has not been `terraform destroy`ed.)

 For details on setup, see [REMOTE-DEVELOPMENT.md](REMOTE-DEVELOPMENT.md)